St. Stephen, Minnesota

 Saint Stephen is a city in Stearns County, Minnesota, United States.
 The population was 797 at the 2020 census.

 Saint Stephen is part of the Saint Cloud Metropolitan Statistical Area.

 History

 St. Stephen was incorporated in 1914.
+The city was founded by Slovene immigrants.
 The city contains one property listed on the National Register of Historic Places: the 1903 Church of St. Stephen and its 1890 rectory.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.68 sqmi, all land.

 Main routes include Stearns County Roads 2 and 5.
 Stearns County Roads 1 and 17 are both nearby.